-The story is directly impacted by your choices and what information you choose to submit/withhold from the Government.
+The story is directly affected by the choices made; what information is given/withheld from the Government.
 These twists and turns make for an elaborate story with multiple ways to play.

 What makes Orwell so great is it’s simplicity.
-All you really need to do is point, click and drag.
+All that needs to be done is point, click and drag.
 There is nothing complex about it.

-You can literally play this game how you want.
-Data chunks are highlighted for you so there is no need to read through lengthy documents.
+Orwell offers the player a chance to play this game as they please.
+Data chunks are highlighted so there is no need to read through lengthy documents.
 This is great for people who just want to casually play the game without getting too involved with the lore.
-However, for those of us who are lore junkies, there is nothing restricting you from reading full emails, text conversations and website articles.
+However, for those of us who are lore junkies, there is nothing restrictions on what you can read like full emails, text conversations and website articles.
 By doing this, Orwell opens itself up to casual and in-depth players alike.

-At the end of the second act, you must give your advisor a piece of information that he will use to interrogate a suspect.
+For instance, at one point, the advisor must receive a piece of information that he will use to question a suspect.
 The purpose of the interrogation is to find the next bombing target.
-Based on the data chunks you have, you can either have the advisor ask about a specific government building or a shopping mall as the next potential target.
-However, you cannot have him ask about both because they conflict with one another.
+Based on the data chunks, the advisor can ask one of two buildings as the next potential target.
+However, both cannot be chosen because they are conflicting data chunks, forcing the choice to only one of the two.
 Wouldn’t an interrogator want all possible leads even if they conflict?
 This, however, is just one tiny bump in an otherwise smooth road.

 There’s not much to talk about when it comes to the graphics because, like with gameplay, they are simple.
-While playing, it will feel like you are on an actual database.
-As shown off to the side, what you see on screen is basically a dashboard specific to the Orwell system.
-It looks, feels and operates just like a web browser with the exception that you cannot input specific URLs.
+While playing, it will feel like an actual database.
+As shown off above, what’s seen on-screen is a dashboard specific to the Orwell system.
+It looks, feels and operates just like a web browser with the exception that specific URLs cannot be inputted.

 This web browser display makes Orwell extremely immersive.
-While you play, it feels like you are actually investigating and combing through personal files and documents.
+While playing, it feels like a true investigation when combing through personal files and documents.
 The developers went with using geometric shapes as the art style to create faces, logos and photos.
 Whether it was done as part of the art style or to save money on using models, I’m not really sure.
 Nonetheless, it’s an interesting concept and it looks extremely well done.

 With its multitude of twists and turns in the story, Orwell’s replay value is high.
 However, I can see how the simplicity of this point and click style game can be repetitive.
 Personally, I want to give this game another playthrough to switch things up a bit.

 There were many moments where I felt so immersed that I actually felt like I was working with a legitimate scenario.
-Specific parts (that will not be named because of spoilers) had my heart rate jump up while other times I found myself fully engaged in the “research.”
+Specific parts had my heart rate jump up while other times I found myself fully engaged in the “research.”